Welcome to Lindsay Kolasa’s site ~

 In my practice and personal life I have noticed that when we get closer to the basic elements of life, our system can find balance and align itself for healing.
 So, my work leans on common sense, the slow & natural, and the soulful.
 Over the years, I have helped people reconnect with their sensibilities and their own inner healer so that they are more sure-footed on their healing journey.

-As well, I’ve witnessed the gratifying process of meaning-making as it unfolds for myself and others.
+As well, I’ve witnessed the gratifying process of meaning-making as it unfolds in my own life and in others’ lives.
 It comes easily and naturally when we are given permission to personally understand and explore our own story and the greater story it is woven into.

-Truly…it seems like some of the best and most timely medicine is in the simple act of remembering…
+Truly…it seems like some of the deepest medicine is in the simple act of remembering…

 Thank you for visiting…